-This page provides information to guide Independent Power Projects through the permitting process.
+This page provides information to guide Independent Power Projects (IPPs) through the permitting process.
 It also outlines how to access other provincial government services that support Clean Energy projects in B.C.

 While the B.C. government is responsible for consulting with First Nations, you are encouraged to engage with First Nations as early as possible in your planning process.
 This can help build relationships, share information and provide greater clarity and timeliness to your project.

 Clean Energy Projects, otherwise called Independent Power Projects (IPPs) require a variety of provincial permits.
+Note that wind and solar projects have transitioned to the BCER.

 Learn more in this section about the provincial permits commonly required for IPPs.